-Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you | Photofocus
+Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you

 The “toaster”-style hard drive dock makes good sense to me.
 The accessibility is fantastic, as I want to be able to easily increase the amount of storage by using different hard drives and physically swap out drives.
 And I can also remove a hard drive for safe storage.
 Also, because this dock is made for SATA 3.5″ drives, I can easily access all the internal hard drives that I’ve been using for years from other computers.
 Being able to swap out drives this easily is appealing to me.

-The dock allows me to connect to just about any computer instantly because of its near-universal connectivity.
-After all, just about any computer has a USB bay.
+The dock allows me to connect to just about any computer instantly because of its near-universal connectivity. after all, just about any computer has USB connectivity.

 Also, since there is no software, there is no limit to the amount of storage space.
 This is limited only by the size of the hard drives you get and the amount of bays you choose to have.